Contents

 leaning tower of pisa construction

-On February 27, 1964, the Italian government stated that it was inviting recommendations for preventing the famous Leaning Tower of Pisa from collapsing.
-Experts warned that the ancient structure, which is one of Italy's most popular tourist attractions, was in grave danger of collapsing in the event of an earthquake or storm.
-Proposals to save the Leaning Tower arrived in Pisa from all over the world, but successful restoration work did not begin until 1990.
+The Italian government requested public suggestions preventing the lean as experts warned that the ancient structure was in grave danger of collapsing in the event of an earthquake or storm.
+Proposals to save the Leaning Tower arrived from all over the world.

 leaning tower of pisa today